Correia-jpv/fucking-awesome-angular/README.md

 * [ngx-ui-tour](https://github.com/hakimio/ngx-ui-tour) - A UI tour library inspired by [angular-ui-tour](https://github.com/benmarch/angular-ui-tour).
 * [ngx-tour-wizard](https://github.com/tonysamperi/ngx-tour-wizard) - Product Tour Wizard.
 * [bdc-walkthrough](https://github.com/Broadcom/bdc-walkthrough) - An Angular Material library for displaying walk-through pop-ups and dialogs using a declarative way.
+* [ngx-onboarding](https://github.com/rosen-group/ngx-onboarding) - This onboarding library enables you to integrate a tutorial seamlessly into your Angular application.
+This helps users to quickly and easily learn how to navigate and use your app, reducing the learning curve.

 #### Viewers